 My Approach to Helping

-Are you struggling with anxiety about a changing world and uncertain future?
+Are you struggling with anxiety about a challenging, stressful world and uncertain future?
 You’ve always had a voice in your head that is self-critical and holds you to impossible expectations.
 Now it has kicked into overdrive.
 You have a persistent feeling of “not good enough” that shows up when you’re working, taking care of your home or family, even when you are trying to relax or have fun.
-You live in fear of making mistakes.
-Your mind races with thoughts about what you could have done better or how you disappointed someone.
+You live in fear of making mistakes or disappointing someone.
+Your mind races with thoughts about what you could have done better.
 You often feel overwhelmed, paralyzed, hopeless.

 I incorporate wisdom from mindfulness meditation practices as well as from cutting-edge research in neurobiology.
 You can make real progress toward reducing anxiety and self-criticism, lifting depression, and building more honest and intimate connections with those you love.
 I offer both short-term therapy to build skills to get through tough times, as well as longer-term work to heal underlying issues that prevent you from thriving no matter what life throws your way.